sketchplugins/plugin-directory/README.md

 - [Artboards to PDF](https://github.com/andrewfiorillo/sketch-artboards-to-pdf), by Andrew Fiorillo: Sketch plugin to export artboards to PDF slideshow, from either the current page or from all pages
 - [Artboardzoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
 - [Assistant](https://github.com/jordansinger/assistant), by Jordan Singer: Talk to Sketch
+- [Auto Arrange Artboards](https://github.com/srbsingh3/autoarrange), by Saurabh Singh: Automatically arrange the order of your artboards in the layer list according to their position on the canvas.
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
 Design for all screen sizes on one artboard.
 - [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 - [AutoFixiOSTextLineHeight](https://github.com/youngxkk/AutoFixiOSTextLineHeight), by youngxkk: Auto Fix iOS Text Line Height, so that the font restoration degree of iOS design draft reaches 100%.